 The 'first draft' is due by email by midnight on Thursday, 5 days before your own seminar presentation on Tuesday.
 It will be scanned by me but not marked.
-You will receive no comments or marks on it except an email stating: Good, Satisfactory or Needs Work.
-Format: Essay in draft form
+You will receive very few comments or marks on it except an email stating it is either: Excellent, Good, Satisfactory or Needs Work.

-Length: Minimum 2500-Max.
+Format: Essay in draft form Length: Minimum 2500-Max.
 3500-4000 words

-Final Draft of Essay= 40% MA students: December 10 PhD students: December 17
+Final Draft of Essay= 40% MA students: December 9 PhD students: December 16

-The 'final draft' is due by email by midnight on Tuesday December 10th.
-PhD students must submit one week later by midnight December 17th.
-Your essay mark will be emailed to you in late December.
+The 'final draft' is due by email by midnight on Tuesday December 9th.
+PhD students must submit one week later by midnight December 16^{th.} Your essay mark will be emailed to you in late December.
 This mark will be entirely based on your 'final draft' submitted in December, not your 'first draft' submitted before your presentation.